isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

   #11-23 HarbourFront Centre<br>
   Singapore 099253<br>

+Any comments received after 27 June 2023 will not be considered.

 11\.
 The BAC will also be organising public consultation Focus Group Discussions with stakeholders, counterparts such as IRBs, research and healthcare institutions and industry partners.

 **ANNEX**